Roam Research¶

 What it is¶

 Roam Research is a "note-taking tool for networked thought."
-It popularized the concept of bi-directional linking and a non-hierarchical, "graph-based" approach to personal knowledge management.
+It popularized the concept of bi-directional linking and a non-hierarchical, "graph-based" approach to personal knowledge management (PKM).

 What problem it solves¶

 Traditional folder-based note-taking systems often force users to categorize information prematurely.
-Roam allows for organic growth of knowledge by connecting ideas via [[links]] and #tags, creating a web of interrelated concepts.
+Roam allows for organic growth of knowledge by connecting ideas via [[links]] and #tags, creating a web of interrelated concepts where "the graph is the file system."

 Where it fits in the stack¶

 AI & Knowledge.
-It serves as a primary source of unstructured personal data that can be used for building personal knowledge graphs or training local RAG systems.
+It serves as a primary source of unstructured personal data that can be used for building personal knowledge graphs or providing high-signal context for RAG systems.

 Typical use cases¶